Vitamin B1: benefits, dosage, contraindications

 ✪✪✪✪

-Thiamine pyrophosphate (or thiamine diphosphate, TPP) is involved in carbohydrate metabolism and energy reserve production, in the breakdown of pyruvate whose accumulation leads to lactic acid overproduction.
-Lactate accumulation results in excess lactic acid production and a lactic acidosis (defined by acidosis associated with hyperlactatemia).
+Thiamine pyrophosphate (or thiamine diphosphate, TPP) is involved in carbohydrate metabolism and the generation of energy stores, in the breakdown of pyruvate whose accumulation leads to an overproduction of lactates.
+The accumulation of lactates results in excessive production of lactic acid and lactic acidosis (defined by acidosis associated with hyperlactatemia).

 Posologie